Immanuel-M/Space-Invader-Game/README.md

 ### What’s This?
 Remember those arcade cabinets that ate your quarters growing up?
 I rebuilt that vibe in Python.
-Move the tiny ship, blast the bad guys, chase a high score—simple, sweaty-palms fun.
+Move the tiny ship, blast the bad guys, chase a high score, simple and fun!

 ---